Sumer16/Sumer16/README.md

 💻 Check out my portfolio website: https://sumerpatel.dev

-💬 Feel free to get in touch with me here on Github or reach out to me at: patelsum@oregonstate.edu.
+💬 Feel free to get in touch with me here on Github or reach out to me at: sumerdpatel@gmail.com.
 If you feel like, you could also contribute to my existing Github projects or give me any suggestions regarding them.